orggue/adidas-zaragoza/kubernetes-deployment/slides.md

 ### A/B

-Have two versions running next with distributed traffic
+Have two versions running next to each other distributed traffic To tests features
+"Does this button get used more if it is red?"

 ---